requirepodcast/episodes/CONTRIBUTING.md

 # Contributing

-We greatly appreciate any help in specifying the timestamps for each episode.
+This repo is open to your contributions!
+You can improve the episode notes, links or add some timestamps - we would greatly appreciate any help.

 If you'd like to contribute please do the following:

 - Find an episode that doesn't yet have timestamps, or is missing some.
 - Fork this repo, clone to your machine.